Compute

 User-defined metadata.

-Keywords in an element cannot contain non-ASCII or unrecognizable characters.
-If non-ASCII or unrecognizable characters are necessary, they should be encoded and decoded on the client side.
-Either URL encoding or Base64 encoding is acceptable, but the server does not perform decoding.
+Keywords in this element cannot include non-ASCII or unrecognizable characters.
+If such characters are necessary, they must be encoded and decoded on the client side in either URL or Base64.
+The server does not perform decoding.

 x-obs-*